hackathonismb/Design-simple-iCn3D-UI-for-middle-high-school-students/README.md

 * python: python -m http.server | python -m webbrowser 'http://localhost:8000/icn3d/?menuconfig=menu.json&type=pdb&url=/structures/3WD5_icn3d.pdb'
 The type parameter specifies either a pdb file or a png file.
 For png use type=icn3dpng.
 The url paramter is the file path.
 State files can also be loaded for visualizing annotations using the statefile parameter, statefile=/filepath.
 Besure to specify the root dir in paths ("/").
 Note: the python http.server default port is 8000 - to change add a port after the command, e.g. "python -m http.server 8080."
 Maksure localhost:port matches.

+### to do
+Ideally we'd like to have the menus under "positive control."
+That is, we can most menus off.
+Rather than toggle each menu item, 500+ times!, we should specifiy the menus we want on, pass those to the script and then output a control file with all menus off, except for those passed into the menu parser script.